PearCoding/Ignis/docs/src/scene/lights.rst

     - |number|
     - :code:`20`
     - No
     - Falloff angle in degree.
-Greater angles will linearly falloff towards the cutoff angle.
+Greater angles will smoothly falloff towards the cutoff angle.
 Falloff angle should be less or equal to the cutoff angle.
   * - position
     - |vector|
     - :code:`(0,0,0)`